-Discover is a huge, interdisciplinary research database which includes the catalog of all items in our library in addition to multiple article databases including PsycInfo, ERIC and others mentioned below.
+Discover is a huge, interdisciplinary tool combines many research databases together into one global search.
+It includes the catalog of all items in our library in addition to multiple article databases including PsycInfo, ERIC and others mentioned below.
 It's great for exploring a topic or for casting a wide net to find a very obscure item.

 Unlike Discover (above) the catalog contains only the books, videos, etc. our library owns or journals we subscribe to.
 (Note that it does not include all the individual articles within those journals - only the journal names.)
 It's a smaller universe for searching and also a quick way to find out whether we have particular items you need.
 You can search all Five College libraries at once, or just Mount Holyoke's collection.
 Print books available at the other colleges can be delivered to Mount Holyoke for you to pick up or you can visit their library and check them out with your One Card.

 The library will place a copy of each required book that has been listed in the course catalog by your instructor on reserve in the library for short-term loan.
 The copy may be a print book available at the Circulation Desk for a 3 hour check out or an ebook available online.
 Articles that your faculty have requested be digitized for your use will be available in your course Moodle site